sam-eer31/Building-Materials-Shop-Management-System/README.md

    ```bash
    python app.py
    ```
-   The application will automatically create the database, all necessary tables, a default admin user, and insert sample data.
+   The application will connect to the database, create any missing tables, and automatically create a default admin user if it doesn't exist.

 5. **Access the application**
    - Open your browser and go to `http://localhost:5000`